django/asgiref/specs/www.rst

 Continues sending a response to the client.
 Protocol servers must flush any data passed to them into the send buffer before returning from a send call.
-If ``more_body`` is set to ``False``, and the server is not expecting *Response Trailers* this will close the connection.
+If ``more_body`` is set to ``False``, and the server is not expecting *Response Trailers* this will complete the response.

 Keys: